Project Lifecycle - Agile Framework

 Simplicity–the art of maximizing the amount of work not done–is essential.

-means Keep It Simple, Stupid
+KISS means Keep It Simple, Stupid.
+The

-should be easy to
+project and requirements should be easy to

 understand and you should’t have to complicate your or the team’s work

 needlessly.
-Also, getting rid of unnecessary bureaucracy
+Also, getting rid of unnecessary bureaucracy is

-a MUST for agile
+a MUST for agile teams to succeed.

 >> Self Improvement Is Real